miriamkw/GluPredKit/README.md

 TODO: Describe the file structure.

+Definitions:
+- **Parsing**: Refers to the fetching of data from data sources (for example Nighscout, Tidepool or Apple Health), and to process the data into the same table.
+The parsed datasets are stored in 'data/raw/'.
+- **Preprocessing**: Refers to the preprocessing of the raw datasets from the parsing-stage.
+This includes imputation, feature addition, removing NaN values, splitting data etc. The preprocessed datasets are stored in 'data/preprocessed'.
+- **Model training**: Refers to using preprocessed data to train a blood glucose prediction model.
+The trained models are stored in 'data/models/'.
+- **Metrics**: Refers to different 'scores' to describing the accuracy of the predictions of a blood glucose prediction model.
+The evaluation metrics are stored in tables 'results/reports/'.
+- **Plots**: Different types of plots that can illustrate blood glucose predictions together with actual measured values.
+The plotted results are stored in 'results/figures/'.

 ### Adding Data Source Parsers
 Note: Parser must have class name Parser.

 Note: add new file to the CLI alternatives.

+Note: Clearly define requirements for data inputs.

 ### Adding Data Preprocessors
 Note: targets from preprocessors will be named "target".